valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Frameworks.md

     * a multi-page, multi-table [Admin Web App](https://valhuber.github.io/ApiLogicServer/Tutorial/#admin-app-multi-page-multi-table-automatic-joins){:target="_blank" rel="noopener"}, and
     * SQLAlchemy model classes

-* __Customizable:__ you get a [customizable project](https://valhuber.github.io/ApiLogicServer/Tutorial/#customize-and-debug){:target="_blank" rel="noopener"} you can use in your IDE to create custom services with all the flexibility and power of Python and Flask
+* __Fully Customizable:__ you get a [customizable project](https://valhuber.github.io/ApiLogicServer/Tutorial/#customize-and-debug){:target="_blank" rel="noopener"} you can use in your IDE to create custom services with all the flexibility and power of Python, Flask and SQLAlchemy

-* __Declarative Business Logic:__ brings a spreadsheet-like approach to business logic, based on spreadsheet-like rules that are [40X more concise than legacy code](https://valhuber.github.io/ApiLogicServer/Logic-Why/#customize-and-debug){:target="_blank" rel="noopener"}, while still providing the flexibility of code
+* __:trophy: Declarative Business Logic:__ unique spreadsheet-like rules that are [40X more concise than legacy code](https://valhuber.github.io/ApiLogicServer/Logic-Why/#customize-and-debug){:target="_blank" rel="noopener"}, extensible with Python

 ## Example: todos